Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 ### 2. An Indepth Description Into Three Pyplot Charts.

 In this section I decided to use a time series plot, barplot and boxplot to create a Covid-19 dashboard.
-The dashboard evaluates the Covid-19 cases in Ireland per day, the Covid-19 deaths per day, the vaccination rate per European Country and finally the vaccintaion rates worldwide.
+The dashboard evaluates the Covid-19 cases in Ireland per day, the Covid-19 deaths per day, the vaccination rate per European Country and finally the vaccination rates worldwide.

 ## Trouble Shooting.